lee-zhg/watson-voice-enabled-chatbot/README.md

 1. Make the order by speaking `one big mac please`.

 1. Click the microphone to stop audio input.
+The microphone icon locates at the bottom-right corner of the browser.

 1. Because dining location information to order a burger was not provided, the voice-enabled chatbot prompts you for the information.